SiddharthSunilPatil/house_price_advanced_regression/README.md

 1.1.
 Create a directory on your drive.
 1.2.
 Navigate to the directory with "cd <directory path>" in annaconda prompt.
 1.3.
 Launch VS code with "code .".
-1.4 create virtual environment with "conda create -p venv python==<version> -y".
+1.4 create virtual environment with "conda create -p venv python -y".
 1.5 activate environment with "conda activate venv/".

 Note: I have used annaconda prompt and VS code. you can choose an IDE of your choice.